Ada-Developers-Academy/core-unit-3/handling-forms/controlled-forms.md

 Sofia uses [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#spread_in_object_literals) for a quick way to clone the original `formFields` object.
 Each event handler should add a specific key-value pair. `onNameChange` adds the key-value pair `name: event.target.value`, while `onEmailChange` adds `email: event.target.value`.

-Even though both value expressions appear the same, the event handles are registered on different inputs, so the `event.target` will refer to different input elements!
+Even though both value expressions appear the same, the event handlers are registered on different inputs, so the `event.target` will refer to different input elements!

 The cloned `formFields` object will already have a `name` and `email` key from the cloning, but listing the new value afterward will overwrite the cloned value.